wlloyduw/ContainerProfiler/docs/build_2.md

 ## (UC4) How do I perform time series profiling of a task or application

+The idea is to add the '-t' argument to specify a time series sampling interval.

 ```bash
 sudo docker run --rm
     -v ${PWD}:/OUTPUT_DIR